 FINANCIAL ANALYSIS OF THE SCHOOL'S FUNDS

-As the School completed the fiscal year, its governmental funds reported a fund balance of \$7,609,619 which was an increase from the prior year.
-Both revenues and expenditures varied for the same reasons described above.
+As the School completed the year, its governmental funds reported a fund balance of \$7,607,521.
+Both revenues and expenditures changed overall for the same reasons described above.

 General and Special Revenue Fund Budgetary Highlights